 Malawi reportedly signed up to CAADP due to pressure from development partners.
-Some donors, particularly USAID, tied their funding to the agricultural sector to countries embracing CAADP.
-It is thus taken as a legitimate benchmark for holding African governments accountable since CAADP is an African owned and driven initiative.
+Some donors, particularly the United States Agency for International Development (USAID), tied their funding in the agricultural sector to countries embracing CAADP.
+It is thus taken as a legitimate benchmark for holding African governments accountable, since CAADP is an African owned and driven initiative.
 Ironically, this conditionality has greatly contributed to the misunderstanding of CAADP's underlying philosophy.
-This was inevitable because it invariably meant that CAADP was largely presented as "an investment fund that could be applied to accelerate the development of agriculture, something of a 'vertical fund' in parallel with normal processes of securing grants and loans from donors" (Ogutu, et al., 2010: 6).
-CAADP was thus communicated or sold to countries as a programme and not as a framework to guide agricultural initiatives in analytical work, planning and programme formulation, implementation and impact assessment.
-The apparent fiscal crisis triggered by Mutharika's second term politics might have actually induced the government to embrace
+This was inevitable because it invariably meant that CAADP was largely presented as 'an investment fund that could be applied to accelerate the development of agriculture, something of a "vertical fund"in parallel with normal processes of securing grants and loans from donors' (Ogutu et al. 2010: 6).
+CAADP was thus communicated or sold to countries as a programme and not as a framework to guide agricultural initiatives in analytical work, planning, programme formulation, implementation orimpact assessment.
+The fiscal crisis triggered by Mutharika's second-term politics might have actually induced the government to embrace CAADP, hoping it would thereby access additional resources that could help it address its deepening fiscal challenges.